ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 These processing of data for these add-ins does not sit within Office 365 tenancy.
 This might cause the data to flow outside and/or stored outside of Australia.

-Self-Service Design Decisions for all agencies and implementation types
+Self-Service Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Global self-service purchase | Disabled | Only administrators are permitted to purchase applications Power BI self Service purchase | Disabled | Only administrators are permitted to purchase applications Power Apps self-service purchase | Disabled | Only administrators are permitted to purchase applications Power Automate (Flow) self-service purchase  | Disabled | Only administrators are permitted to purchase applications
+Global self-service purchase | Disabled | Only administrators are permitted to purchase applications.
+Power BI self Service purchase | Disabled | Only administrators are permitted to purchase applications.
+Power Apps self-service purchase | Disabled | Only administrators are permitted to purchase applications.
+Power Automate self-service purchase  | Disabled | Only administrators are permitted to purchase applications.

 ### Themes